Jay0494/Supply_chain_project/README.md

    - Based on the insights from Power BI, I synthesized the findings into key recommendations aimed at enhancing supplier performance, improving product quality, and optimizing inventory management.
    - The recommendations were designed to align with strategic goals and were prioritized based on potential impact and feasibility.

-By leveraging Power BI’s powerful visualization and analytical capabilities, this project has provided a clear and data-driven foundation for making informed decisions to revitalize the company’s operations and improve customer satisfaction.

 ### Analysis and Insights
 ![Image 1](https://github.com/user-attachments/assets/7ce0c2d8-ed56-4bd1-bb93-53719fa5d8f1)